 The moment pandas Ling-Ling and Hsing-Hsing arrived in Washington, D.C., in 1972, they were celebrities.
 They represented the thawing relations between China and the U.S. and were a gift from the Chinese government to the zoo after President Richard Nixon’s visit to the country.

 During their lifetimes, the pandas captured the hearts of visitors from all walks of life with their playful antics.
 Zookeepers tried to breed them over the years; however, attempts proved unsuccessful — five cubs were born in the 1980s but never made it past infancy.

 The National Zoo’s breeding luck has finally changed — it’s been blessed with three cubs over the past decade, courtesy of panda Mei Xiang.
 At 22, she became the oldest panda mother in the U.S. to give birth when she introduced the world to Xiao Qi Ji in August 2020.

-The baby, now a toddler, has legions of fans from around the world and will live at the National Zoo with Mei Xiang and mate Tian Tian before all three are relocated to China at the end of 2023.
+The baby, now a toddler, has legions of fans from around the world and will live at the National Zoo with Mei Xiang and mate Tian Tian.
+The three will likely be relocated to China in the future.

 Kept at: Animal Adventure Park

 In 2017, millions watched and waited as a pregnant giraffe named April went into labor and gave birth on a Facebook streaming channel.

 Animal Adventure Park created such a viral moment, it continued the livestream, so viewers could also get to know April’s adorable brood.